rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.426 Leaves or pages of plates

 <a name="6.21.426.1">6.21.426.1</a> Record the number of leaves or pages of plates at the end of the sequence(s) of pagination or foliation, whether the plates are found together or distributed throughout the manifestation.
 Record the number even when there is only one plate.
-For a  plate folded and bound at the inner margin (see [6.21.4275](/DCRMR/phys-desc/Extent-of-manifestation/#6214275-double-leaves)).
+For a plate folded and bound at the inner margin see [6.21.4275](/DCRMR/phys-desc/Extent-of-manifestation/#6214275-double-leaves).
 Count unnumbered leaves or pages of plates without regard for the terms used to describe the rest of the manifestation (accordingly, leaves of plates may follow sequences of pages and pages of plates may follow sequences of leaves).

 > Example:
 > <CITE>viii, 132 pages, iv pages of plates</CITE>